theQuetzalcoatl/avr-dev/SW/Application/README.md

 **Versioning**:

 Right now somewhat arbitrary, but a **major.minor** is being used</br>
 *major*: The change forces the user to use the SW a different way.
-E.g. A feature is cut, an API has changed, new feature, new build environment etc.</br>
+E.g. A feature is cut, an API has changed, new build environment etc.</br>
 *minor*: Changes may not directly affect the user.
 E.g. Bugfixes, efficiency improvement, internal restructuring etc.

 **How to compile**:</br>